eduardoguzman/eduardoguzman.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am Associate Professor of Languages and Computer Science at the department of Languages and Compute Science, in the School of Computer Science, Universidad de Málaga (Spain).
 I hold a Ph.D. and a M.Sc in Computer Science from this university.
-I work in [IACOMLAB](https://iacomlab.github.io) research team developing AI-based solutions to solve complex problems.
+I work in [(IA)2](https://ia2-uma.github.io) research group developing AI-based solutions to solve complex problems.
 We also develop full-stack web and mobile applications, most of which integrate AI-based technologies.

 ## Main research interests
 - Applied Data Science
+- Agentic AI
 - Agent-Based Modeling and Simulation
 - Multiagent Reinforcement Learning
 - Information Extraction